jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_tests.rst

         'sleep_time: "31/12/99 20:03"'
     )

-  the terminal shows another :ref:`AssertionError` for the message in the ValueError_ not matching, the timestamps change
+  and get another :ref:`AssertionError` for the message in the ValueError_ not matching because the timestamps change

-* I change the message in the ValueError_ to make it use the variables
+* I change the message in the ValueError_ to use the variables

   .. code-block:: python